14 Sep UCLA School of Nursing Program Review

 Doctor of Philosophy

 The Doctor of Philosophy (Ph.D.) degree program of UCLA School of Nursing aims to develop every student’s foundation of knowledge in the profession.
-Its goal is to produce more nurse scientists who are capable of conducting research and generating a theory that utilizes psychosocial, biologic, and physical environments on health and in the healthcare setting.
+Its goal is to produce more nurse scientists capable of conducting research and generating theory that utilizes psychosocial, biologic, and physical environments on health and in the healthcare setting.
 The areas of interests include the health of vulnerable and diverse populations, persons with communicable and chronic diseases as well as older adults.
 Graduates of the program will serve as leaders who influence practice, educate, advance science, influence healthcare policy and optimize healthcare delivery.

 The Ph.D. program of UCLA School of Nursing is offered to students who have graduated from an accredited nursing degree program who fulfill the admission needs of the university.
 This is given to applicants who demonstrate promise doctoral level research and publication, particularly to those whose area of research is in line with the research expertise of the school’s faculty.

 Applicants to the Ph.D. degree program must have a Master’s degree in Nursing, a Baccalaureate in Nursing, or a Master’s degree in a non-nursing field.
 These degrees must be obtained from an accredited institution that satisfies the requirements of the School of Nursing and Graduate Division.
 They must present a valid license as a Registered Nurse, a scholarship record with a GPA of 3.5, three letters of recommendations, a curriculum vitae and completed prerequisite courses.
 Aspiring Ph.D. degree holders must also provide an example of a scholarly nursing paper and a statement of educational objectives, career goals, and a specific focus of research.